hikogui/hikogui/docs/anti_aliasing.md

 The formula above is an approximation made in 1920, the current well accepted approximation is closer to cube-root curve with a linear section for dark values used in the 1976's CIELAB color space.
-However the square-root curve is accurate enough for the use-case of anti-aliasing fonts and is much faster in hardware and easier to use when doing the calculations for this paper.
+However the square-root curve is accurate enough for the use-case of anti-aliasing glyphs and is much faster in hardware and easier to use when doing the calculations for this paper.

 <https://en.wikipedia.org/wiki/Lightness>